The Victorian Society

-The Victorian Society is a UK amenity society and membership organisation that campaigns to preserve and promote interest in Victorian and Edwardian architecture and heritage built between 1837 and 1914 in England and Wales.
-It is a registered charity.
+The Victorian Society is a UK charity and amenity society that campaigns to preserve and promote interest in Victorian and Edwardian architecture and heritage built between 1837 and 1914 in England and Wales.
+As a statutory consultee, by law it must be notified of any work to a listed building which involves any element of demolition or structural alteration.

 Goals

-The Society, a registered charity, fights to protect Victorian and Edwardian heritage from demolition or careless alteration.
+The society, a registered charity, fights to protect Victorian and Edwardian heritage from demolition or careless alteration.
 As a membership organisation, the majority of its funding comes from subscription fees and events.
 As one of the National Amenity Societies, The Victorian Society is a statutory consultee on alterations to listed buildings, and by law must be notified of any work to a listed building which involves any element of demolition.